halinkim/spinosc/README.md

 # SpinOSC

-SpinOSC is a program written in Rust for generating and manipulating sound waves using the Open Sound Control (OSC) protocol.
+SpinOSC is a program written in Rust that simulates spin oscillation.

 ## Installation